bebasid/bebasit/README.en.md

 ## Note for Anti-DPI Tools and Methods
 ### <b>OS Application:</b>
 ### <ins><a href=#windows>Windows</a>, <a href=#macos>macOS</a> and <a href=#linux>Linux</a></ins>
-- Not all versions of Windows will work with GoodbyeDPI, for example, Windows 7 without any updates and older Windows need **KBxxxxxx**.
+- Not all versions of Windows will work with GoodbyeDPI.
+For example, Windows 7 without any updates and older Windows need **KBxxxxxx**.
 - GreenTunnel/PowerTunnel depends on **"luck"** to bypass DPI (does not mean that GreenTunnel/PowerTunnel cannot bypass DPI).
 - Zapret does not include <b>DoH</b> within <b><code>tpws</code></b>.
-- Geneva is considered as hard method due to manual installation.
+- Geneva is considered a hard method due to manual installation.
 ### <b>Modem/Router Script:</b>
 ### <ins><a href=#openwrt>OpenWRT</a> and <a href=#mikrotik>MikroTik</a></ins>
-- Script depends on **"Luck"** to bypass DPI (does not mean that OpenWRT and MikroTik cannot bypass DPI).
+- The script depends on **"Luck"** to bypass DPI (which does not mean that OpenWRT and MikroTik cannot bypass DPI).
 ### Additional Note for Anti-DPI Tools and Methods:
-- For [OS Application](#os-application) in this repo, does not use an auto-update scheme to the latest version because a new feature of the application might not be useful.
+- For [OS Application](#os-application) in this repo, do not use an auto-update scheme to the latest version because a new application feature might not be useful.
-- For [Modem/Router Script](#script-modemrouter) in this repo, it uses auto-update scheme to latest version.
+- For [Modem/Router Script](#script-modemrouter) in this repo, an auto-update scheme is used for the latest version.
 ### Why <a href="https://github.com/bebasid/bebasid/">BebasID</a> and <a href=#bebasit--bebasid-it>BebasIT / BebasID IT</a> are separate?
 - Easing control of application suitability.
-- If applications like GoodbyeDPI, Green Tunnel, PowerTunnel, Zapret, and Geneva are included within the bebasid repo, it would consume more data.
-In many cases, people use the `git clone` command when downloading bebasid and it caused the Mac or Linux version of the app to be downloaded as well in Windows.
+- If applications like GoodbyeDPI, Green Tunnel, PowerTunnel, Zapret, and Geneva are included within the bebasid repo, more data would be consumed.
+In many cases, people use the `git clone` command when downloading bebasid, which causes the Mac or Linux version of the app to be downloaded as well in Windows.
 - New project.
-- To make BebasID looks more formal.
+- To make BebasID look more formal.
 ### BebasIT / BebasID IT <ins><a href="">Dependencies</a></ins>
 - [ValdikSS's GoodbyeDPI](https://github.com/ValdikSS/GoodbyeDPI)
 - [SadeghHayeri's GreenTunnel](https://github.com/SadeghHayeri/GreenTunnel/)